ccie14023/cataspark/README.md

 #  Caveats/Things to fix

-1. Enable/disable using NETCONF is broken and currently uses PExpect workaround.
+1. Enable/disable of BGP neighbors using NETCONF is broken and currently uses PExpect workaround.
 Should be fixed in release versions of 16.5, but need to re-write the code to use NC instead of Expect.
 ASN 100 is hardcoded into the cataspark file.
 2. Showing the BGP neighbor state doesn't work.
 3. Should have the script automatically remove the graph image files from the directory and dropbox.
 4. The polling mechanism stops working when the Spark room hits 50 messages.
 To work around either: